Biden slams Trump over alleged comments mocking US war dead

 Beau Biden died of cancer in 2015.

-Trump, who traveled to Pennsylvania on Thursday, told reporters after he returned to Washington that the Atlantic report was “a disgraceful situation” by a “terrible magazine.”
+Returning to Washington from a Thursday visit to Pennsylvania, Trump told reporters that the Atlantic report was “a disgraceful situation” by a “terrible magazine.”

 “I would be willing to swear on anything that I never said that about our fallen heroes,” Trump told the reporters, gathered on the tarmac in the dark.
 “There is nobody that respects them more.
 No animal — nobody — what animal would say such a thing?”